GitTools/GitVersion/docs/input/docs/reference/versioning-modes/mainline-development.md

 ![Mainline mode](../../img/mainline-mode.png)

-**WARNING:** This approach can slow down over time, we recommend to tag intermitently (maybe for minor or major releases) because then GitVersion will start the version calculation from that point.
+**WARNING:** This approach can slow down over time, we recommend to tag intermittently (maybe for minor or major releases) because then GitVersion will start the version calculation from that point.
 Much like a snapshot in an event sourced system.
 We will probably add in warnings to tag when things are slowing down.

 ## Usage
-By default GitVersion is set up to do [Continuous Delivery](continuous-delivery.md) versioning on all branches but `develop` (which does [Continuous Deployment](continuous-deployment.md) by default).
-To change the [versioning mode](versioning-mode.md) to Mainline Development, just change the [configuration](../configuration.md) as such:
+By default GitVersion is set up to do [Continuous Delivery](continuous-delivery) versioning on all branches but `develop` (which does [Continuous Deployment](continuous-deployment) by default).
+To change the [versioning mode](versioning-mode) to Mainline Development, just change the [configuration](../../configuration) as such:

 ```yaml
 mode: Mainline